RobeDM/LIBIRWLS/README.md

 ## Python module:

-Installation and running instructions are detailed in the README.md file allocated in the folder python-module
+Installation and running instructions are detailed in the README.md file of the folder python-module